QuentinRa/blog.quentinra.dev/tools-and-frameworks/editors/gui/jetbrains/plugins/index.md

 * `PsiNameIdentifierOwner`: elements that contain a name identifier, e.g., an element that has a name
 * `PsiNamedElement`: elements that have a name
 * `NavigatablePsiElement`: elements that we can navigate to

+Ensure the relevant elements implement the relevant interfaces.
 </div></div>

 <hr class="sep-both">